256dpi/aureus/README.md

 You can now use the aureus framework to rapidly build awesome interfaces!

-## Helpers

-There are several helper methods available to generate the interface:

 ## Generators

 Aureus has a bunch of generators built-in to easily generate a complete interface.